 “As highlighted in the Perkins Review, the engineering sector is currently failing to draw on the whole talent pool.
 By supporting employers to develop the workforce of the future and bring more women into the engineering, we’re empowering the industry to unlock its potential.”

 “We need to move away from the perception that engineering is a ‘man’s world.’
 Without women pursuing careers in engineering, UK companies are missing out on a vast pool of talent.”

-Another campaign, launched more recently on 29th September this year, is the Industry Led 10 Steps initiative, devised by WISE to ensure that women in STEM have the same opportunities to progress their career as their male colleagues, and to help sustain the pipeline of female talent within the field.
+Another campaign, launched more recently on 29th September 2014, is the Industry Led 10 Steps initiative, devised by WISE to ensure that women in STEM have the same opportunities to progress their career as their male colleagues, and to help sustain the pipeline of female talent within the field.

 The 10 Steps include pledges around educating leaders and giving them accountability for change, making flexible work a reality, increasing the transparency of opportunities, and treating the retention of women in the same way as any other issue affecting core business.
 The first 20 signatories of the pledge included some big-hitting executives from some of the largest employers of engineers in the UK, including Thales UK’s CEO, Victor Chavez.

 How necessary is all of this?